Ohio State puts clamps on Loyola Chicago in 54-41 NCAA win

 AP Sports Writer

+PITTSBURGH (AP) — No extended March stay for Loyola Chicago and Sister Jean this time.

+Not with Ohio State taking away every inch of open space.
+Not with E.J.
+Liddell creating a bit of his own with each pull-up jumper.
+Not with the seventh-seeded Buckeyes showing that when healthy, they can make every trip down the floor for their opponent a frustrating mess.

-PITTSBURGH (AP) — E.J.
-Liddell scored 16 points, Big Ten Freshman of the Year Malaki Branham added 14 and seventh-seeded Ohio State shut down 10th-seeded Loyola Chicago from start to finish, winning 54-41 in the first round of the NCAA Tournament on Friday.
+E.J.
+Liddell scored 16 points, Big Ten Freshman of the Year Malaki Branham added 14 and Ohio State shut down the 10th-seeded Ramblers from start to finish, winning 54-41 in the first round of the NCAA Tournament on Friday.

 The Buckeyes (20-11) advanced to play either Villanova or Delaware on Sunday in the South Region while preventing another March run by the Ramblers (25-8), who shot 27% (15 of 56) from the floor.

+Certainly, it’s the best the Ramblers have faced in a while.
+Loyola’s 41 points were a season low and the program’s fewest since scoring 39 against Indiana State in 2020.
+After hearing repeatedly about the Ramblers’ smothering defense, the Buckeyes provided some of their own.

+“We love that type of challenge, and we just have to respond,” said forward Kyle Young, who had nine points and seven rebounds in 34 minutes in his return from a concussion that cost him several games.
+“So it was just about who is going to play more physical and tougher with 50/50 balls and things like that.”

-Braden Norris led Loyola with 14 points but star Lucas Williamson endured perhaps his worst game of the season.
+Braden Norris the Ramblers with 14 points but star Lucas Williamson endured perhaps his worst game of the season.
 The winningest player in program history finished with four points on 1-of-10 shooting and committed three turnovers as Loyola fell in the first round after reaching the Sweet 16 last season and the Final Four in 2018.

-While Williamson and company frustrated Liddell — holding him without a field goal in the first half — Loyola could muster little offensive flow as the Buckeyes swallowed up the lane in a game that made up for in intensity what it lacked in aesthetics.

-Every Loyola dive to the rim was contested and every loose ball — and there were plenty in an opening half in which both teams combined for as many turnovers as made baskets (15) — seemed to end with Ohio State heading the other way.
+“I mean, I’m disappointed in myself,” Williamson said.
+“I don’t feel like I played to the standard that I put myself at.
+But, yeah, I mean, like (coach) Drew (Valentine) said, kind of just at a loss for words.
+Kind of just stunned right now.”

+“We played with an edge tonight, played like the underdogs,” Liddell said.
+“We’ve got to keep playing like that because people have been counting us out big time.
+We’ve got to have that same mindset next game.”

+The Ramblers were in fact a popular pick to knock off the Buckeyes, but Ohio State’s size and relentlessness were too much.

-At one point, first-year Loyola coach Drew Valentine grew so animated his gum flew out of his mouth as he implored his team for more effort.
+At one point, Valentine grew so animated his gum flew out of his mouth as he implored his team for more effort.

 More AP coverage of March Madness: https://apnews.com/hub/march-madness and https://apnews.com/hub/ncaa-mens-bracket and https://twitter.com/AP_Top25